Banks have two key powers in today’s economy – they get to decide:

-How much money have banks created?
+1. How much money have banks created?

-Where have they allocated this new money?
+2. How have they used this new money?

-Over the last 15 years the banks have used their power to create money to pump hundreds of billions of pounds into the housing market (as shown by the increase in the categories: lending to real estate and business services, and secured lending to individuals).
+Over the last 15 years the banks have used their power to create money to pump hundreds of billions of pounds into the property market (shown in red below).
 This has pushed the price of housing out of reach of ordinary people.
-Lending to the financial intermediation sector has also increased greatly over the past 15 years – this sector includes the companies that were involved in much of the reckless speculation which contributed to the crisis.
+Lending to the finance sector has also increased greatly over the past 15 years; this sector includes the companies that were involved in much of the speculation which contributed to the crisis.

 Meanwhile, lending to businesses has stagnated, harming the real (non-financial economy) economy and lowering employment and growth.

 The Technical Details

 This section covers all the nitty-gritty details of money creation by banks.
 We cover the three types of money, how balance sheets work, how central and commercial banks create – and destroy – money and what is wrong about the textbooks taught in universities.
 Read more…

 “Refreshing and clear.
 The way monetary economics and banking is taught in many – maybe most – universities is very misleading and this book helps people explain how the mechanics of the system work.”